LiberTEM/LiberTEM/docs/source/dist_tests.rst

    $ DASK_SCHEDULER_ADDRESS=tcp://localhost:8786 tox -e py37 -- -m dist tests/

+All the usual caveats of running a dask distributed cluster apply here as well, for example, your local environment must match the environment on the worker containers etc.

 After changing LiberTEM code, you need to rebuild and restart the containers.
 This can be done by running: